kuehlingkuehling/KuehlingKuehling-Slic3r-profiles/README.md

 The latest release of the profile bundle, conveniently packaged as a downloadable archive file can be found at [https://github.com/kuehlingkuehling/KuehlingKuehling-Slic3r-profiles/releases](https://github.com/kuehlingkuehling/KuehlingKuehling-Slic3r-profiles/releases)
-Always check for compatibility with your specific model and machine revision as well as software/firmware and Slic3r versions in the release notes to each bundle!
+Always check for compatibility with your specific model and machine revision as well as software/firmware and PrusaSlicer versions in the release notes to each bundle!

 ## Author